MTDOJRP/docs/docs/leo/information/fto.md

 Ensure to go over the 10-38 Status Checks.

-Additionally, review the [Directory](/docs/leo/information/directory) for a better understanding of departmental structure and their colleges.
+Additionally, review the [Directory](/docs/leo/information/directory) for a better understanding of departmental structure, chain of command (COC), and their colleges.

+Go over some of the example radio call outs at the bottom of [this page](https://docs.kcdojrp.com/docs/leo/information/codes#example-usage).

 You should also go over basic procedures and terminology at this points, For Ex.
 What is a Felony Traffic Stop.